The plunging of the pound, a sign of a return to the economic disorder of the 1980s?

 “Compared to privatization, the reduction of union power and the acceptance of the single market in the 1980s, the priority investment zones and amendments to the criteria for social benefits weigh little,” explains Mr Dales.
 Even though the Treasury hinted that further structural reforms would be announced in a new budget statement in November.

-At the cost of lean years, between the shock of competition from entry into the European Economic Community (EEC) in 1973 and then the reforms of the Thatcher era, “the British market had become much more competitive” and the economy had started again, argues Jane Foley, of Rabobank, interviewed by AFP.
+At the cost of lean years, between the shock of competition from entry into the European Economic Community (EEC) in 1973 and then the reforms of the Thatcher era, “the British market had become much more competitive” and the economy had started once more, argues Jane Foley, of Rabobank, interviewed by AFP.

 On the contrary, “Brexit, the recession (which is looming, editor’s note) and very high inflation are currently leaving a bitter taste in the mouth for investors”, concludes Ms. Foley.